-A total of 1348 patients were enrolled into the study, of whom 9 withdrew consent and 9 had no riociguat dosing information.
+A total of 1348 patients were enrolled into the study, of whom 9 withdrew consent and 9 had no riociguat dosing information according to the data validity report.
 Thus, a total of 1330 patients (100.0%) were evaluable for the safety analysis.
 No other patient set was analyzed.